wwuoti/blog/src/posts/blog/reaper-wayland.md

 Ah, crashed again.
 Better get used to it.
 The issue in this case is that there's already quite a bit of trickery going on in SWELL to even enable embedding plugin windows inside Reaper.

 The problem is mimicking that behavior on Wayland.
-On X you have access to a global server which gives you information on any other processes windows.
+On X11 you have access to a global server which gives you information on any other processes windows.
 Whereas in Wayland (in being more secure) you can't exactly just point at a process ID and then start messing around with its various windows.

 To enable similar behavior on Wayland, Reaper would have to act as a Wayland compositor in addition to everything else it does.